Worldwide shipping with track & trace

 • Smaller antennas: Due to the high frequency, UHF antennas can be smaller, which is useful for portable applications

-• Less interference: UHF signals are less susceptible to atmospheric interference, making them suitable for indoor and urban use.
+• Less interference: UHF signals are less susceptible to atmospheric disturbances, making them suitable for indoor and urban use.

 Disadvantages of UHF